ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Any remaining **modifiers** are now reduced to 0.

-The GM now start a new Resource Notation Table, with **resource ratings** altered to reflect any changes from the above process.
+The GM now start a new Resource Notation Table, with **resource scores** altered to reflect any changes from the above process.

-Having made permanent changes to the community’s **resource ratings**, your GM then restarts the cycle by again testing for a new set of **background events**.
+Having made permanent changes to the community’s **resource scores**, your GM then restarts the cycle by again testing for a new set of **background events**.

 ## 8.4 Changes from Plot Events

-Your GM may decide that certain remarkable triumphs or horrifying catastrophes may directly alter a **resource rating**, independent of the resource tracking system given here.
+Your GM may decide that certain remarkable triumphs or horrifying catastrophes may directly alter a **resource score**, independent of the resource tracking system given here.
 The possibility of a dramatic swing in community fortunes should be made clear by your GM during **contest framing**, so that you know the **prize** and can pull out all the stops to secure **victory** or stave off **defeat**.

 # 9.0 Appendix